Byte-Bash-Blitz/.github/profile/README.md

 - Host Wiki's about program activities
 - Discussions on program activities*

-`* Not to be confuses with Discord sever which is primary source of communication for the community, GitHub discussion track support discussions.`
+`* Not to be confused with Discord sever which is primary source of communication for the community, GitHub discussion track support discussions.`